ps185412/aks-tf-k8s/terraform/cluster-aks-post-init/README.md

 ``$ terraform apply out.plan``
 6. To clean the complete infrastructure. \
 ``$ terraform destroy -var-file="env/global/global.tfvars" -var-file="env/premium/cluster.tfvars"``

+### Special Usage for WAF.
+The application gateway can be configured with the certificates.
+I am currently using the pfx file stored in `./init-scripts/files/certs/cert.pfx`and the file is being picked up.
+However this is not a proper solution and I am waiting for the fix mentioned here. https://github.com/terraform-providers/terraform-provider-azurerm/issues/3935 .
+Hence meanwhile please provide a proper certificate in this location and store the password in the common vault.

 ### Kubectl Usage for RBAC and Dashboard accessing.
 Kubectl command needs to verify the authenticity of user before any api calls.
 For the first time or whenever the RBAC cluster is deployed. just `` kubectl get pods -n kube-system``